gek169/Simple_ISA/README.md

-# Simple instruction set architecture for an 16-bit, micro-like computer.
+# Simple, Embeddable, Elegant 16 bit instruction set simulator

 The C source is obfuscated but the C++ is not and runs at compiletime